AkkarinForest/Haskell-Workshop/README.md

 ### importing

-The `Prelude>` at the beginnig of each GHCi line informs us what modules we have available.
+The `Prelude>` at the beginning of each GHCi line informs us what modules we have available.
 By default `Prelude` is always loaded.
 If you need to load something else use

 ```
 Prelude> import Data.List.Extra